massimobonanni/mslearn-azure-developer/Instructions/Labs/01-app-service-deploy-container.md

 Tasks performed in this exercise:

-* Create an Azure App Service resource for a containerize app
+* Create an Azure App Service resource and deploy a containerized app
 * View the results
 * Clean up resources